mt7180/prefect-pulumi-data-orchestration/README.md

 We initially deploy the flow from our local computer to Prefect Cloud (or via Github action which is not shown here).
 The Prefect API will then submit the deployment to the specified work pool and pushes the Docker container image of the flow to AWS ECR.
 In the same time a Prefect Automation will be created, since we assigned a DeploymentTrigger to the trigger parameter of our deployment.
 The automation will wait for any Prefect event emitted by the webhook (or any other Prefect event with the same resource id, which we will finally see as last step of the initializing GitHub Action).
 So, when the entso-e message with a data update hits our webhook, a flow run is triggered immediately by the automation (with the entso-e data passed in) and the work pool will submit the flow run to the serverless AWS infrastructure, which we specified in the job_variables.
 Therefore, Prefect provides the AWS ECS API with metadata which include the full task definition parameter set, which is used in turn to generate an ECS task.
 The task is provided with the flow Docker image url and is specified to run our flow from the image.

-### The GitHub Actions
+## The GitHub Actions
-We are using Github Actions for our example project to automatically set-up the AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
-Finally, the GitHub Action will fire a test event to the automation to see everything in action.
+Finally, we will use Github Actions to automatically set-up the whole AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
+Finally, the GitHub Action will fire a test event to the automation, so that we can see everything in action.
 You will need to pass in your preferred aws region and the aws_credential_block_id.
 You can get the id by executing `prefect blocks ls` in your terminal.

-So in fact, once everything is configured (prerequisites!), you can set up the deployment with one click in GitHub.
+So in fact, once everything is configured (prerequisites!), you can set up the deployment of the infrastructure and the flow with only one click in GitHub.

 ![run github action](./images/run_gh_action.png)
 ->

 ![success github action](./images/success_gh_action.png)

-After subscribing for the entso-e web service (for example for the Generation Forecasts for Wind and Solar) the data arrives regularly which can be observed in the Events Feed:
+After subscribing for the entso-e web service (for example for the Generation Forecasts for Wind and Solar), the data will arrive regularly (on update) at the webhook endpoint, which can be observed in the Events Feed:

 ![prefect events](./images/Prefect_events.png)

-Hence, the registered user(s) will get an automated newsletter, when new data from entso-e arrives:
+The webhook then triggers the automation and finally, the registered user(s) will get an automated newsletter, when new data from entso-e arrives:

-.... text here is not  yet ready, still working on it   ...
+....
+TODO: image of newsletter

-### Conclusion
+## Conclusion
-todo: write a small conclusion
+TODO: write a small conclusion

 [Prefect Cloud]:    https://www.prefect.io
 [Prefect Docs]:     https://docs.prefect.io/latest/